 Goulash is one of those meals that the name sounds a bit off putting if you ask me.
-It sounds sloppy.
-More like something a pig would eat rather than something I would want on my dinner table.
+It sounds sloppy and maybe not something I would want to eat.

 Poor goulash.
 It really doesn’t deserve a bad rap.
 It’s actually super tasty!

 This is a dish that my mom would make quite frequently in the summertime when I was a kid, when fresh tomatoes were at their peak of ripeness and taste.
 Truthfully though, I didn’t appreciate it as a kid like I do now.
 You see, I had a serious dislike for tomatoes, even fresh juicy garden tomatoes.
 I could never understand what all the fuss was about.

 BLTs?
 Sure!
 I loved them, as long as you would hold the tomato.
 I preferred a BLM (bacon, lettuce, and mayonnaise).

 Oh my how times have changed.
 Now I grow six tomato plants in my backyard.
 They are a top priority when it comes to which crops we will plant in the garden.
 You better believe we’ll be growing tomatoes every single year.